franciscolobo/LocAlignR/README.md

 | --- | --- |
 | Search strategy | JSON file capturing only the aligner, program, database, e-value, preset, and parameters used — no results.
 Intended to be reloaded via "Load strategy" to repeat the exact same search later, or to share a search setup with collaborators |
 | Job report | YAML file recording the search configuration, the database used, and a brief summary (hit count, top hit, top bit score, top e-value) — not the full hit table.
 Useful for keeping a record of what was run and its headline outcome, alongside one of the full-results exports above |

-For large queries or databases, alignment runs and result loading show live progress feedback (an estimated progress bar while the aligner runs, and status indicators while results are parsed and rendered) so the interface remains informative rather than appearing frozen.

 ---